India › Best Places in Kolkata

 - Best Area in Kolkata for Food & Restaurants: Park Street

 Distant from the rest of India and proudly Bengali, much of the local cuisine is unique, so some menu items can be unfamiliar.
 Kolkata is renowned for its fiery fish and prawn curries, tangy street food, and local versions of Indian staples such as paratha (flatbread).
 Bengali food can be enjoyed in air-conditioned comfort along Park Street within the inner city.
 Other choices along this astoundingly upmarket road range from chic tapas bars to westernized pizza joints, and meat-lovers will appreciate the trendy bistros serving kebabs and burgers.

 - Best Area in Kolkata for Transport: Chowringhee (Jawaharlal Nehru) Road

 Parallel to Chowringhee Road (the main thoroughfare through the city center) is the metro, India’s first.
 While cheap and efficient, services are of limited use so far for tourists – and even most residents.
-(By the early 2020s, the metro is expected to connect several major train and bus stations and the airport.)
+(By 2025, the metro is expected to connect several major train and bus stations and the airport.)
 The area around Chowringhee Road is just over the river from Howrah Railway Station, the largest of the three major city terminals.
 For hassle-free flight connections and to avoid the overcrowded city center, numerous hotels are dotted around the airport, about an hour from downtown by taxi.